-- + Scanning the Attacker's System.
+- Validating the Attacker's IP Address.
+New incident handlers often focus on the attacker's IP address.
+The handler may attempt to validate that the address was not spoofed by using pings, traceroutes, or other methods of verifying connectivity.
+However, this is not helpful because at best it indicates that a host at that address responds to the requests.
+A failure to respond does not mean the address is not real-for example, a host may be configured to ignore pings and traceroutes.
+The attacker may have received a dynamic address (e.g., from a dialup modem pool) that has already been reassigned to someone else.
+More importantly, if the IP address is real and the team pings it, the attacker may be tipped off that the organization has detected the activity.
+If this occurs before the incident has been fully contained, the attacker could cause additional damage, such as wiping out hard drives with evidence of the attack.
+The team should consider acquiring and using IP addresses from another organization (e.g., an ISP) when performing actions such as address validation so that the true origin of the activity is concealed from the attacker. - Scanning the Attacker's System.
 Some incident handlers do more than perform pings and traceroutes to check an attacking IP address-they may run port scanners, vulnerability scanners, and other tools to attempt to gather more information on the attacker.
 For example, the scans may indicate that Trojan horses are listening on the system, implying that the attacking host itself has been compromised.
-Incident handlers should discuss this issue with legal representatives before performing such scans because the scans may violate organization policies or even break the law. - + Researching the Attacker Through Search Engines.
-In most attacks, incident handlers will have at least a few pieces of data regarding the possible identity of the attacker, such as a source IP address, an e-mail address, or an Internet relay chat (IRC) nickname.
+Incident handlers should discuss this issue with legal representatives before performing such scans because the scans may violate organization policies or even break the law. - Researching the Attacker Through Search Engines.
+In most attacks, incident handlers will have at least a few pieces of data regarding the possible identity of the attacker, such as a source IP address, an email address, or an Internet relay chat (IRC) nickname.
 Performing an Internet search using this data may lead to more information on the attacker-for example, a mailing list message regarding a similar attack, or even the attacker's Web site.
-Research such as this generally does not need to be performed before the incident has been fully contained. - + Using Incident Databases.
+Research such as this generally does not need to be performed before the incident has been fully contained. - Using Incident Databases.
 Several groups collect and consolidate intrusion detection and firewall log data from various organizations into incident databases.
 Some of these databases allow people to search for records corresponding to a particular IP address.
 Incident handlers could use the databases to see if other organizations are reporting suspicious activity from the same source.
-The organization can also check its own incident tracking system or database for related activity. - + Monitoring Possible Attacker Communication Channels.
+The organization can also check its own incident tracking system or database for related activity. - Monitoring Possible Attacker Communication Channels.
 Another method that some incident handlers use to identify an attacker is to monitor communication channels that may be used by an attacker.
-For example, attackers may congregate on certain IRC channels to brag about Web sites that they have defaced.
-However, incident handlers should treat any such information that they acquire only as a potential lead to be further investigated and verified, not as fact.
+For example, many bots use IRC as their primary means of communication.
+Another example is that attackers may congregate on certain IRC channels to brag about their compromises and share information; however, incident handlers should treat any such information that they acquire only as a potential lead to be further investigated and verified, not as fact.